CodingCougs/First-meeting/slides.md

 ---

 ## Slack API setup
-* Probably Defined at the beginning of the file
+* Probably defined at the beginning of the file
 ~~~
 var slack = require('slack');
 var   bot = slack.rtm.client();